Somatic Healing: How the Body Participates in Healing Trauma and Chronic Stress

 Embodiment and why it matters

-When people reconnect with embodied awareness, they often report feeling more grounded, more present, and more available for connection.
 The body becomes a resource rather than something to manage.

 A foundational somatic practice used in sessions